openwallet-foundation-labs/identity-credential/README.md

    run on Android (API 24 or later) and will take advantage of Android-specific features including hardware-backed Keystore, NFC, Bluetooth Low Energy, and so on.
+- `identity-android-legacy` contains an older version of the APIs for applications not yet migrated to the newer libraries.
+At some point this library will be removed.
+Unlike the other libraries and applications, this library is in Java, not Kotlin.

 These libraries are intended to be used by Wallet Applications (mobile applications on the credential holder's device), Reader Applications (applications